shivaninja/sampledff/README.md

 4. Uses integer arithmetic only (no floating point)

-5. No dynamic memory allocation (No - HEAP, Malloc, Calloc)
+5. No dynamic memory allocation (No - Heap, Malloc, Calloc)

 6. No external libraries beyond the C standard library